Competitive Advantage to get to market faster

 How do we fill in technological / process related issues?

-1. We start with some exploratory basic conversations to get to know each other better.
+- We start with some exploratory basic conversations to get to know each other better.
 Also known as sales calls.

-2. We make an initial quick inventory of the complex issue.
-We want to know what we are talking about.
-In this way, we determine which expertise we need to realize the solution.
-We do a “deep dive” into technological preconditions and possible solutions.
-A coarse refinement in which our architects and analysts listen to the question, provide feedback and spar freely about constraints, requirements, goals, and other conditions that a solution must or can meet.
+- We do a “deep dive” into technological preconditions and possible solutions.
+A rough refinement in which our architects and analysts listen to the question, provide feedback and freely discuss constraints, requirements, goals and other conditions that a solution must or can meet.

-3. Where necessary, we conduct several detailed refinement sessions.
-This way we not only find the best technological solution, but we also look further at Epics & User Stories to set up a first good outline of a backlog.
+- Where necessary, we do several real refinement sessions.
+In this way we not only find out the best technological solution, but we also look further at Epics & User Stories to set up a first good outline of a backlog.
 This also gives us the insight to form a team based on the required expertise and to map out a work process.
-Steps 3 and 4 can also be performed separately or in combination.
+Incidentally, steps 3 and 4 can be performed separately, but also certainly combined.

-4. We do a POC: Proof of Collaboration.
-In 3 to 6 sprints we validate the well-thought-out work process, while at the same time we deliver the first working increment(s) in software.
+- We do a POC: Proof of Collaboration.
+In 3 to 6 sprints we validate the devised work process, while at the same time we deliver the first working increment(s) in software.
 In fact, this is what you do by default and these increments are part of an ongoing delivery process.
-We choose the POC because it can highlight the potential "process pain”.
-This way you can tackle the problem at an early stage instead of pushing it forward.
+We only choose the POC because it can bring out the possible “process pain”.
+This way you can tackle and apply it immediately at an early stage, instead of pushing the problem forward.

-These steps give a flying start to the process and sufficient breeding ground to start an endless series of sprints, designed by inspection, adaptation, and working software.
+These steps give a flying start to the trajectory and provide sufficient breeding ground to subsequently set in motion an endless series of sprints, shaped by inspection, adaptation and working software.